 In this article, you’ll learn how to patent an app and what you need to know about the entire development process.
 You’ll also discover the requirements and limitations of a patent for your app.
 In addition, you’ll discover how to document the whole development process.
 This will ensure that your app is protected and your app’s functionality is protected from competitors.
 Also, we’ll go over the main benefits of obtaining a patent for your app.

-What does it mean to patent an app
+What does it mean to patent a Mobile app

 Patents are intellectual property that protects your app ideas against illegal or non-consensual use.
 It also prevents others from changing or selling your app ideas.
 Patenting your app will also ensure that your app idea is protected and no one gets credit for it.